CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

       X-Trans-Id: tx0000000000000000001d6-q-q-cpouta-production-kaj
 ```

 Note how the above file was uploaded with the _s3cmd client_ and it added the extra S3Cmd-Attrs metadata compared to one uploaded with Swift or S3.
-ETag is the "_hash_" when viewing the file details in the Allas dashboard.
+ETag is the "_hash_" when viewing the file details in the Pouta dashboard.

 Removing a metadata field (in this case _Temp-URL-Key_, which is discussed in more detail in the next section) with swift is done with:
 ```bash